A New Tradition

 We booked a half-day Vespa tour through the Chianti countryside with Florencetown for 130 Euros each.
 I’ve always loved Vespas but had never driven one before.
 We met up with our guide and the other five people in our group in the center of Florence at 9:30am and were shuttled roughly half an hour outside of town.
 We started with a quick Vespa lesson and a test where we had to ride around a circle of cones a couple of times, and then we hit the road.
-It was fun, but cold!
+It was fun, but in November it was cold!
 The helmet kept my head warm but I regretted not bringing gloves.
 We rode for several hours, stopping at two vineyard/wineries: Ruffino (where they make Modus) and Folonari.
 We weren’t able to taste wines while on the ride, which was probably a good idea, but we ended the ride with a lunch at a farmhouse restaurant with plenty of food and wine.
 We then hopped back on the bus for the ride back to Florence, getting back at roughly 3:30pm.

 This was one of the last tours of the season for Florencetown.
 I’d recommend doing a Vespa tour in April/May or September/October, when there aren’t a lot of tourists but it’s a little warmer.
 In the peak of the summer you could be looking at very hot days and large groups of riders.
 There wasn’t much traffic anywhere we went.
 The Vespas were easy to drive.